-Class meetings will include small group discussion, group activities, and presentations on different food commodities, presented by students in pairs.
+Class meetings will include small group discussion, group activities, and presentations on different food commodities, presented by students in pairs or groups of three.
 Students are expected to participate, learn from one another, and be tolerant towards a diverse perspective of opinions and ideas.
 Technology use (cellphones, laptops) in the classroom will be limited.